splunk/public-o11y-docs/metrics-and-metadata/metrics-finder-metadata-catalog.rst

 Manage custom categories
 ------------------------------------------------------------

+Custom categories help you quickly find metrics related to commonly used dimensions in your organization.
+If your administrators haven't created any custom categories, the custom categories section isn't visible.
+Infrastructure Monitoring administrators can add them.
+See :ref:`managing-custom-categories`.

+When you select a custom category value or integration, a key-value pair is added as a search filter, and a metric search is run.

+If there are more than a few values for a custom category, you can select :guilabel:`Show more` to see the first 100 results.
+If you don’t see the value that you’re looking for in the longer list, you can enter it in the search field to return more relevant search results.

 Use custom categories to browse for metrics using features that are unique to your organization’s data, like custom tags or properties.
 If you use custom metrics, you can set up custom categories to surface key dimensions from your data to help your users get started.
 Custom categories are defined for the entire organization.
 Only Infrastructure Monitoring users with admin privileges will see a button to :guilabel:`Add custom categories`.